Nekogram/Nekogram/README.md

 Nekogram is forked from Telegram, thus most locales follows the translations of Telegram for Android, checkout https://translations.telegram.org/en/android/.

-As for the Nekogram specialized strings, translations are located at `TMessagesProj/src/main/res/values-{language-code}/strings_neko.xml`.
+As for the Nekogram specialized strings, we use Crowdin to translate Nekogram.
+Join project at https://neko.crowdin.com/nekogram.
+Help us bring Nekogram to the world!

 ## Contributors